Take a Seat

 Make a Connection To Raise HCAHPS

-Bedside conversations with patients can improve both their experience and their outcomes.[1],[2],[3],[4]
+More and more research shows that bedside conversations with patients can improve both their experience and their outcomes.

-Dr. Michael Kahn[5] describes etiquette-based medicine, a list of things doctors can do to show empathy: knocking on the door, introducing yourself, shaking your patient’s hand, explaining who you are, asking about their feelings, and sitting down to have a conversation.
+Dr. Michael Kahn describes etiquette-based medicine as a list of things doctors can do to show empathy: knocking on the door, introducing yourself, shaking your patient’s hand, explaining who you are, asking about their feelings, and sitting down to have a conversation.

 These simple things come naturally in most polite social settings but are often ignored in hospitals.
 Research reports that providers don’t use etiquette at all with almost a third of patients, even when they have never met before.